-Cloud computing had given all business enterprises the option of not having to buy a cow when they need a packet of milk.
-The analogy may seem funny, but that was the case with all the businesses prior to the cloud.
+Cloud computing had given all business enterprises the option of not buying a cow when they need a packet of milk.
+The analogy may seem funny, but that was the case with all the businesses before the cloud.
 Previously, business enterprises used to spend a bomb on IT infra, most of which was used just as a backup to face any eventualities or when the situation demands.
-When not in use, these IT resources occupy a lot of space and waste a lot of energy in terms of the power they consume and, eventually, the money.
+When not in use, these IT resources used to occupy a lot of space and waste a lot of energy in terms of the power they consume and, eventually the money.
 Cloud services have eliminated all this wastage by simply offering every IT resource “as a service”.
 Now, businesses can buy a service and pay for what they use and need not own that IT infrastructure.

 The second category of cloud computing service is Platform as a Service, PaaS.
 The cloud service offers a complete development framework and deployment environment for any web application for the customers.
 Just like in IaaS, PaaS also includes infrastructure such as servers, networks, and storage, and in addition also includes development tools, database management services DBMS, business intelligence BI tools, and all the middleware required to build and maintain a complete web application lifecycle right from inception, build, test, deploy, manage and update!
 IaaS is a subset of PaaS in the sense that PaaS offers all the services of IaaS and more.

-The third category of cloud computing service is Software as a Service, SaaS where a software application is hosted by the cloud provider for the end users to make good of it for a price.
-The software provider can either host the software application and all the related databases using its servers and resources and offer services like Microsoft Azure, or in the case of an independent software vendor, ISV can take the help of a cloud provider to host his application.
-These applications can typically be accessed through web browsers and can be used by both B2B and B2C users.
+The third category of cloud computing service is Software as a Service, SaaS where the cloud provider hosts a software application for the end users to make good of it for a price.
+The software provider can either host the software application, and all the related databases using its own servers and resources and offer services like Microsoft Azure or, in the case of an independent software vendor, ISV can use a cloud provider's help to host his application.
+These applications can typically be accessed through web browsers and used by B2B and B2C users.
 SaaS is a superset of IaaS and PaaS.

-The above gives you an idea of cloud services and how a business can benefit immensely from using them.
-Let’s move on to our next business superhero, data analytics.
+The above gives you an idea of cloud services and how a business can benefit immensely.
+Let’s move on to our next superhero of a business, data analytics.

-In today’s digital age, every business needs data for its success, as data conveys many important things.
-If a business ignores the data at hand, it may miss out on some important opportunities or even worse, crash the business.
+In today’s digital age, every business needs data for its success as data conveys many important things.
+If a business ignores the data, it may miss out on some important opportunities or, even worse, may crash the business.
 Based on what type of analytics you use on the data, the same is divided into 4 major types.
 Descriptive analytics on data will give you a description of what happened in the past.
-This type of data analytics will help you look into what happened previously so that you can plan a course of action.
+This type of data analytics will help you look into what happened previously to plan a course of action.
 Diagnostic analytics of data will diagnose why and how something has happened, whether good or bad.
-If it is good, a business can follow it, and if it is bad, a business can examine ways to prevent it.
+If it is good, a business can follow it and if it is bad, a business can examine ways to prevent it.
 Predictive analytics predict future trends based on the current data.
-These predictions will help prepare a business for any big business opportunities or eventualities.
+These predictions will help prepare businesses for big business opportunities or eventualities.
 Prescriptive analytics will help guide a business by offering various courses of action on how to proceed based on the given data.

 But to apply the various analytics, you need the raw material, which is data.
 The more data you analyze, the more accurate the results will be.